Hive (character)

-The Hive Mind, also known simply as Hive, is a supervillain appearing in comic books published by Marvel Comics.
-Hive was an experiment made to physically embody the ideals of the fictional terrorist group Hydra.
-The entity is composed of untold numbers of genetically engineered parasites.
+The Hive Mind, also known simply as Derek, is a supervillain appearing in comic books published by Marvel Comics.
+Derek was an experiment made to physically embody the ideals of the fictional terrorist group Hydra.
+The entity is composed of uncounted numbers of genetically engineered parasites.

-Hive appeared in the third season of the TV series Agents of S.H.I.E.L.D., where he was an ancient Inhuman and was primarily portrayed by Brett Dalton.
+Derek appeared in the third season of the TV series Agents of S.H.I.E.L.D., where he was an ancient Inhuman and was primarily portrayed by Brett Dalton.

 Publication history

 Hive first appeared in Secret Warriors #2 (May 2009) and was created by Brian Michael Bendis and Jonathan Hickman.

 Fictional character biography

 Hive was created in the Hydra laboratories at their home base of Gehenna.
 An unnamed and unwitting Hydra agent is offered as a host to multiple parasites, around which they could merge into a singular being.
 Hive has no identity of its own, with its collective will dominating its human host.
-As a result of its conditioning, Hive is dedicated to the Hydra cause, to the extent that Baron Strucker appoints it as a figurehead for the organization.
+As a result of its conditioning, Hive is dedicated to the Hydra cause, to the extent that Baron Strucker appoints it as a figurehead for the organization alongside Viper, Gorgon, Kraken, and the new Madame Hydra (Valentina Allegra de Fontaine).

-When Hydra goes to war against the rival organization Leviathan, Valentina Allegra de Fontaine reveals her true allegiance and murders her predecessor, Viper.
+When Hydra goes to war against the rival organization Leviathan, de Fontaine reveals her true allegiance and murders her predecessor, Viper.
 Hive possesses and resurrects Viper's corpse, with its parasites forming a bulbous mass on her head.

-Hive is presumably killed after being attacked by a S.H.I.E.L.D. team led by Nick Fury's son Mikel Fury.
+Nick Fury sends a team led by his son Mikel Fury to destroy the Hive Base located in the Indian Ocean.
+The team is attacked by hundreds of Hydra agents being controlled by Hive itself.
+The agents are overrun and sacrifice themselves to blow up the base, killing the Hive-possessed agents.

+The version of Hive possessing Viper survives.
 Taking back her title as Madame Hydra, Viper and Gorgon break away from Hydra and form an alliance with Norman Osborn's H.A.M.M.E.R. organization.
 Osborn arranges for Madame Hydra to have Hive surgically removed from her body.

-During the Secret Empire storyline, Hive is revealed to have survived.
-Madame Hydra recruits Hive into her new Hydra High Council to assist Steve Rogers, who had his history altered to be a Hydra sleeper agent by Kobik.
+During the Secret Empire storyline, Madame Hydra recruits Hive into her new Hydra High Council to assist Steve Rogers, who had his history altered to be a Hydra sleeper agent by Kobik.